 Additional support from social care for disabled children and young people and their families may include adaptations and equipment, respite care or care in the home.
 If you think you or your child would benefit from help from social care, you can contact the Whole Life Disability Service.

 Multi-agency Planning and Support - Common Assessment Framework (CAF)

 In some cases, where children's needs are not being met by the support already in place, the Common Assessment Framework (CAF) may be used to bring all the professionals involved together and develop a coordinated plan to identify and meet your child's needs.

 Statutory Assessment Request

-If it becomes clear that your child's needs have not been fully identified, or they are not making progress despite getting good support over a period of time then you can request a statutory assessment for an Education, Health and Care Plan (EHCP) from the SEN service..
+If it becomes clear that your child's needs have not been fully identified, or they are not making progress despite getting good support over a period of time then you can request a statutory assessment for an Education, Health and Care Plan (EHCP) from the SEN service.The application form is a joint one and must be completed and signed by both the parent and the school.
 Schools or other professionals working with your family can also make a request for your child.
 Young people between 16 and 25 can request their own assessment.
 There are strict timelines that must be adhered to once a request for assessment is received by the SEN Service, which are outlined in our downloadable guide.

 The action plan from the PCR forms part of the information that is sent to a decision-making panel, which decides if a full statutory assessment is required.

 You will be informed of the panel's decision whether or not to proceed with a full assessment.